immutag/immutag/README.md

 ## Overview

 An immutag directory has the following structure and includes everything needed for immutag to work.
 The idea is to allow the user to initialize immutag wherever they please on the host filesystem, like with git.
-To keep it simple and consistent, even if the immutag source code exists in one directory already, it will be included in any other initialized directories.
-Likely there will be no global vs local install system, which adds complications.
+It may be best to avoid having a global vs local install system, which adds complications.
 Perhaps the user just chooses how they want to set it up.
 If they want a global-like setup, they can earmark a specific immutag directory that will be for systemwide efforts.

 ```
 $HOME/immutag